CameronPrior/arista-clab-helper/README.md

 # CloudVision Setup
 In order to use CVP with ContainerLab, the CVP host needs a static route configured back to the management range.
 When configuring CVP, I used the same interface for both the Cluster Interface and the Device Interface.
-After CVP is up and running, add a static route using the `ip route add *MANAGEMENT RANGE* via *DOCKER HOST IP* dev eth0` command.
+After CVP is up and running, add a static route using the `ip route add {MANAGEMENT RANGE} via {DOCKER HOST IP} dev eth0` command.

 ### CloudVision Setup Diagram
 ![CVP Config](https://user-images.githubusercontent.com/680877/222660607-a5fa8d7a-d500-43aa-9400-3a24ed21c60d.png)